Home Compare ALLE vs IMI.L

 Allegion vs IMI: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with IMI carrying a narrow edge on growth.
+IMI holds the cleaner structural position, with the lead spread across growth and profitability.
 Allegion still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, IMI is in better shape — its trend is intact while Allegion's trend has broken down.
 That puts structure and market broadly in agreement — IMI's lead looks more confirmed than conflicted.

 Trajectory Similarity